MetabioinfomicsLab/MICROPHERRET/README.md

 ```
 The files needed to run the scripts can be retrieved here:  https://mega.nz/folder/FAVSRYTT#ElNlwvpSMuXSZu9NDoIp3w

-To run the scripts, create a folder called "MICROPHERRET" and add the files and script into it.
+To run the scripts, create a folder called "MICROPHERRET" and add the files and script into it, respecting the folder structure.

 ## Requirements